Fluffernuttersandwich/Smorgasbord/TROUBLESHOOTING.md

 > **No logs = no assistance.**

-I am not paid tech support.
-I am not psychic.
-Screenshots of the F1 console are **not logs**.

 If you contact me without logs, I will tell you to send logs.

-You will not be assisted without logs!

 Logs can be posted in the Guppy's Unofficial 7DtD Modding Discord Server in the fns-smorgasbord channel.

+I or one of the other community members will assist you as time permits.

+**Be kind:**
+→ We are not paid tech support.

+→ We are not psychic.

+→ Screenshots of the F1 console are **not logs**.

+→ You will not be assisted without logs!

 ---